WennieL/holbertonschool-low_level_programming/recursion/README.md

 3. You mustn't be afraid to dream a little bigger, darling <br> Write a function that returns the factorial of a given number. <br> Prototype: int factorial(int n); <br> If n is lower than 0, the function should return -1 to indicate an error <br> Factorial of 0 is 1 <br>
  <br> 4.
 Once an idea has taken hold of the brain it's almost impossible to eradicate <br> Write a function that returns the value of x raised to the power of y. <br> Prototype: int _pow_recursion(int x, int y); <br> If y is lower than 0, the function should return -1
  <br>
+<br> 5.
+Your subconscious is looking for the dreamer <br> Write a function that returns the natural square root of a number. <br> Prototype: int _sqrt_recursion(int n); <br> If n does not have a natural square root, the function should return -1 <br>